manojrasia/aws-eks-kubernetes-masterclass/01-EKS-Create-Cluster-using-eksctl/01-02-Create-EKSCluster-and-NodeGroups/README.md

 ```

 ## Step-06: Update Worker Nodes Security Group to allow all traffic
+(for this select security group with word *remote* and do below so that nodeport service can work)
 - We need to allow `All Traffic` on worker node security group

 ## Additional References